gr3i/MD5-hash_function/README.md

 D' is equal to C
 A' is equal to D
 Most of the A update is simply permutation however B' is the combination of A, B, C, D and the 32 bit word from the input.
 If it's first iteration I will use the first 32 bit word from the input.
+I will explain combine funtion below.
+Next state will become after I set that A is equal to A', B is equal to B', C to C' and D to D'.
+Three out of four of the values from the last state are permutated however B is a new value that is a function of the previous state and the first 32 bits from the input.
+I will run the program for 15 more iteration to digest the rest of the input.
+This complete the first loop.
+There will be total of four loops.

+On the second loop.
+(That is iterations 16 through 31) I don't visit the input in sequential order, but in the order specified by (5i + 1) % 16 that visits each of the 32-bit segments in the input once but in the order shown in the animation.
+(Look in the video how exactly and write here, how...)

+On the third loop...

 The MD5 hash function is not finished yet.